btschwertfeger/BiasAdjustCXX/README.md

 - Linear Scaling\* (additive and multiplicative)
 - Variance Scaling\* (additive)

 \* All data sets must exclude the 29th February and every year must have 365 entries.
 Otherwise it is also possible to adjust the data based on long-term monthly means instead based on 31-day long-term means (-15 <= i <= +15 days over all years) using the `--monthly` flag.
-The `--monthly` flag is required to match the techniques described in the referenced papers but requires that this program is applied on monthly separated data sets.
+The `--monthly` flag is required if you want to apply the techniques described in the referenced papers.
+This also requires that BiasAdjustCXX is applied on monthly separated data sets.
 On the other hand the long-term 31-day interval procedures are customized variations and prevent disproportionately high differences in the long-term mean values at the monthly transitions.
 Thats why the long-term 31-day interval variant is the prefered method and is enabled by default for all scaling-based techniques.

 ---